-In the United States there has recently been a massive shift in the way healthcare professional view holistic medical approaches and concepts such as the mind-body connection.
-For example, The National Center for Complementary and Integrative Health, a United States governmental agency that researchers holistic lifestyle approaches, has seen their funding increase from $2 million in 1992 to $124.1 million in 2015.
-Numerous funding increases at large medical research institutions, such as this one, and the creation of university departments dedicated to studying alternative medicine, has helped to show the benefits that holistic medicine can provides.
+In the United States, there has recently been a massive shift in the way healthcare professionals view holistic medical approaches and concepts such as the mind-body connection.
+For example, The National Center for Complementary and Integrative Health, a United States government agency that researches holistic lifestyle approaches has seen its funding increase from $2 million in 1992 to $124.1 million in 2015.

 There are a number of ways that we can use the reality of the mind-body connection to improve our health and overall quality of life.
 Let’s look at 3:

 - Meditation: The ancient practice of meditation dates back beyond recorded time, and has been used by generation after generation to improve psychological, emotional, and psychical well-being.
-Working with, and calming, our minds has the ability to calm anxiety, lower blood pressure, reduce physical pain, lower cholesterol levels, and even slow the aging process.
-Countless studies have shown the positive psychical benefits practitioners receive by working with their minds, and in the process verify the mind-body connection.
+Working with and calming our minds has the ability to calm anxiety, lower blood pressure, reduce physical pain, lower cholesterol levels, and even slow the aging process.
+Countless studies have shown the positive psychical benefits practitioners receive by working with their minds, and in the process verifying the mind-body connection.

 - Physical Activity & Diet: Just as it is important to nourish our minds, it is equally important to take care of our physical bodies.
 You should strive to maintain a regular exercise routine and eat food that brings true nourishment.
 Fitness activities such as yoga, brisk walking, hiking, and swimming have been proven to improve our psychological well-being, while also limiting the negative effects of more strenuous physical activity.
 A healthy diet composed of fruits, vegetables, and lean proteins can help us remain balanced and improve our mental functions.